 Regardless of whether you are giving ibuprofen (Motrin) or acetaminophen (Tylenol), make sure you know the correct dosage for your child.
-Dosage is always based on their weight not on their age.
+Dosage is always based on weight, not on their age.
 This will help to ensure the medication works as weight is much more accurate than a child’s age (so keep their weight from their last checkup visit handy).
 A common mistake I hear when a parent tells me that a fever reducer “didn’t work” is not giving the full recommended dosage.
-Often parents are scared of over medicating, so they give a reduced or lesser amount than indicated and then are surprised it didn’t help the symptoms adequately.
-Tip: If you are going to give a medication always give the correct full dosage each time.
+Often parents are scared of over-medicating, so they give a reduced or lesser amount than indicated and then are surprised it didn’t help the symptoms adequately.
+Tip: If you are going to give medication, always give the correct full dosage each time.

 Pros and cons

 Tylenol can be administered to infants under six months of age.
-It does not cause stomach upset and can be used for pain or fever reducing and lasts about four hours.
-An added perk about acetaminophen is that it also comes in suppository form if your child is vomiting or refusing to take anything by mouth, often this is the easiest route to deliver the medicine in a sick infant/toddler.
+It does not cause stomach upset and can be used for pain or fever reduction, lasting about four hours.
+An added perk about acetaminophen is that it also comes in suppository form if your child is vomiting or refusing to take anything by mouth.
+Often, this is the easiest route to deliver the medicine to a sick infant/toddler.

-Motrin is also great for fever reduction but has added benefit for reducing inflammation likes sports and muscle injuries.
-It keeps the fever down longer, and the dosing is less often at every six to eight hours as needed.
-Remember, ibuprofen is for children over the age of 6 months of age, it may cause more stomach upset so avoid if your child is vomiting or not eating.
+Motrin is also great for fever reduction but has added benefits for reducing inflammation, like sports and muscle injuries.
+It keeps the fever down longer, and the dose is less often every six to eight hours as needed.
+Remember, ibuprofen is for children over the age of 6 months of age.
+It may cause more stomach upset, so avoid it if your child is vomiting or not eating.

-Lastly which fever reducer to give may ultimately come down to your child’s preference.
-Neither fever reducer will be helpful if they just won’t take it.
+Lastly, which fever reducer to give may ultimately come down to your child’s preference.
+Neither fever reducer will be helpful if they won’t take it.

 Because both are safe and effective when taken correctly, opt for the one your child will take without a major meltdown or tantrum.
-This may be based on its flavor, consistency or even form (liquid vs. chewable) And remember, lots of extra TLC, added fluids to drink to avoid dehydration and even a tepid bath or cool compress on their forehead for added comfort and relief.
+This may be based on its flavor, consistency, or even form (liquid vs. chewable).
+Remember, lots of extra TLC, added fluids to drink to avoid dehydration, and even a tepid bath or cool compress on their forehead for added comfort and relief.